kthpanor/vlxman/docs/opt_act.md

 rsp_drv.filename = 'mol-ecd'
 results = rsp_drv.compute(molecule, basis, results)
 ```

-Download a [Python script](../input_files/alanine-ecd.py) type of input file to calculate the the ECD spectra for the 10 first excited state of the alanine molecule at the CAM-B3LYP/def2-svp level of theory.
+Download a {download}`Python script <../input_files/alanine-ecd.py>` type of input file to calculate the the ECD spectra for the ten lowest singlet excited states of the alanine molecule at the CAM-B3LYP/def2-svp level of theory.

 **Text file**